Meeting-Room-365/cordova-restart-on-crash/README.md

 ## Scope

 This plugin is designed for Android environments, including tablets, phones, and Android TV.
+Some Amazon FireOS devices (Tablet, Fire TV) may also be supported.

 It leverages multiple methods to attempt to restart an app automatically when an unhandled exception results in a program crash.
 Useful for long-lived apps (such as digital signage, and kiosks).

 ## Install